Tomer Peretz: NFT career

-In 2022 Tomer Peretz became erudite in the NFT industry and is one of the very few traditional artists to merge his physical art with digital art.
-Tomer quickly saw the potential and benefits of buying digital art but was sure to incorporate his true talent, painting.
-He then became heavily involved in the platforms, events, collections and collaborations.
-Tomer moves with the world of art as the times evolve around him.
+In 2022, Tomer Peretz began working with NFTs, combining digital art with his existing artistic practice.
+He participated in NFT platforms, events, collections, and collaborations while continuing to produce traditional artworks.
+His work expanded to include both physical and digital media.

 In March 2022 Tomer dropped his first NFT Collection called “Gonna Make Some Bad Choices Tonight”.
-With a huge success of 252 editions that were released in less than a week, Tomer was eager to introduce his perspective on the industry in his own unique way.
-Tomer created a community for his art that allowed members to have access to exclusive shows, pieces and more!
+Followings it's success 252 editions were released in less than a week.
+Tomer created a community for his art that allowed members to have access to exclusive shows, pieces and more.
 Along with his NFT drop, he had a private show at his very own Downtown Los Angeles gallery that over 500 members showed.
 Only those who were holders of the Gonna Make Some Bad Choices Tonight NFT had access to a secret showing on the 4th floor of his building.
-Members and guests were left with only thoughts and interest in Tomer’s next big debut!

 In May 2022, Tomer dropped his second NFT called “Facing Bad Choices” where he sold all 4 of his pieces on Opensea in less than 5 minutes.
 The inspiration stems from his success from his first NFT drop and inspired him to make “Facing Bad Choices”.
 In June 2022, Tomer collaborated with artists, Val Kilmer and Laurence Fuller for his third NFT drop called “My Number”.
 This unique piece was created amongst three incredible artists on Superare and is going for 10 ETH.
 Also in June 2022, along with his third NFT he dropped his fourth NFT on Opensea called “Bad Choices”.
 There are 31 pieces of this NFT sold for 0.19 ETH.
-Tomer is no stranger to art and its alternative capabilities, he is fathomed by the millions of unique forms art portrays and is not only accepting of them but adaptive.